mmichlin66/mmichlin66.github.io/mimcss/ref/stylesets.md

   - [IParameterizedPseudoElement Interface](#iparameterizedpseudoelement-interface)
   - [IParameterizedPseudoEntity Interface](#iparameterizedpseudoentity-interface)

 In Mimcss, the term *styleset* describes an object with style properties.
-Stylesets are used to set values to style properties when defining style rules; therefore, the basic styleset described by the `IBaseStyleset` interface contains properties corresponding to the CSS properties.
-In order to make the life of developers easier, Mimcss defines a number of additional stylesets described by interfaces extending or using the `IBaseStyleset` interface.
+Stylesets are used to set values to style properties when defining style rules; therefore, the basic styleset described by the `IStyleset` interface contains properties corresponding to the CSS properties.
+In order to make the life of developers easier, Mimcss defines a number of additional stylesets described by interfaces extending or using the `IStyleset` interface.
 The additional properties or property types defined in these interfaces provide for the following features:

 - Allowing special types to be assigned to all properties.
 - Defining custom CSS properties.